tsherif/space-shooter.c/ARCHITECTURE.md

 #### Player

-The `Player` struct ([game.h](./src/game/game.h)) is singleton that represent the player's current state.
+The `Player` struct ([game.h](./src/game/game.h)) is singleton that represents the player's current state.
 It contains a mixin of `Entities_List` so it can be manipulated like any other game entity, as well as player-specific data like score and number of lives.

 #### Event and Sequence